Our City Our Plan - Jefferson Lane

 • What is the height of this proposal & how many levels does it allow Palm beach should not have more than 9 levels anywhere

-leigo asked almost 4 years ago
+leigo asked over 4 years ago

 In response to feedback received during public consultation and to respond to infrastructure constraints, changes were proposed to the planned building heights, density and zoning in Jefferson Lane, Palm Beach, between Seventeenth Avenue and Laceys Lane.